CtrlK

 Actionability

-All code examples are fully executable and copy-paste ready - the ViewModel, Repository, Activity, Fragment, test classes, Gradle config, CI pipeline, and lint config are all complete and concrete.
-No pseudocode is used.
+All code examples are fully executable and copy-paste ready — complete ViewModel, Repository, Activity, Fragment, test classes, Gradle config, and CI pipeline.
+Concrete and specific throughout.

 3 / 3